SkylineCommunications/dataminer-docs/connector-help/connector_help/SEE Telecom eAcsys NMS_X ​TX DS.md

 ### RF

-Thispage displays the RF measurements from the transmitter module with the following parameters:
+This page displays the RF measurements from the transmitter module with the following parameters:

 - **Rx Power** (in dBm and dBmV)
 - **Attenuator Settings** (can be set by the user)